-- Public Profile Section (just below where you list your website – click ‘edit’)– this is the section that allows you to change your ‘privacy settings’.
-Your LinkedIn profile is searchable on LinkedIn as well as other search engines so I have mine pretty open b/c I want to show up in searches and I want people to be able to see what I have done and my recommendations even if they aren’t connected to me.
-This section also allows you to choose a custom URL.
-Take a look through this section and while you are here, get a custom URL as well (i.e. http://www.linkedin.com/in/amyalcorn)
+- Public Profile Section (just below where you list your website – click “Edit”)– this is the section that allows you to change your “Privacy Settings.”
+Your LinkedIn profile is searchable on LinkedIn as well as other search engines.
+We have ours pretty open because we want to show up in searches and we want people to be able to see what we have done and see our recommendations, even if they aren’t connected to us.
+This section also allows you to choose a custom URL (e.g., www.linkedin.com/in/leann-kerin).

-- Connections – It is good to work on growing these. ***When you send connection requests or ask for recommendations, ALWAYS personalize the message.
-DO NOT leave the standard “I’d like to add you to my professional network” bit that LinkedIn pre populates for you.
-If is it someone you may not know as well, tell them how you know them and why you would like to connect.
+- Make connections.
+It is good to work on growing these.
+When you send connection requests or ask for recommendations, ALWAYS personalize the message.
+DO NOT leave the standard “I’d like to add you to my professional network” bit that LinkedIn pre-populates for you.
+If it is someone you may not know as well, tell them how you know them and why you would like to connect.

 - Start asking for more recommendations.
 Recommendations are written by other LinkedIn members as a way to recognize or applaud each other.
 Start by asking for a couple now and a couple in another month or so.
 You want to have fresh recommendations (at least some within the last 6 months).
 Always personalize the request.
 Do not leave it the standard that LinkedIn puts in.
 If you feel comfortable with it, you can give them some ideas or guidelines about what you are looking to highlight.